-If a company director has a stroke or an accident, and does not have mental capacity to make decisions (or sign pay cheques!) it’s crucial that the Company doesn’t have to start asking the Courts to agree all management decisions.
+If a company director has a stroke or an accident and does not have the mental capacity to make decisions (or sign pay cheques!) it’s crucial that the Company doesn’t have to start asking the Courts to agree on all management decisions.

 If you are necessary to the running of your business then Directors Lasting Powers of Attorney are just as essential as you are.
 The situation is even more critical for sole traders and partners.
 A simple miss-step or car accident or stroke could paralyse or kill off the business.
 So call us today, it won’t cost a fortune to put protection in place.

 It is also pretty crucial that the attorney sent in to deputise for the director is appropriate.
 Their wife or husband or eldest child might be great at domestic stuff, but a total nightmare when it comes to running a company!

 What is needed is for all company directors to have suitable Lasting Powers of Attorney Property and Financial Affairs (prepared by us – unless of course your company advisers have already alerted the board to this crucial issue.)

 But you can’t have different Attorneys doing different things on one LPA.
 According to the Office of the Public Guardian: “In this specific case you would need to create 3 separate LPAs for each attorney specifying what their role would be as you cannot assign specific attorney’s roles within an LPA if appointed jointly and severally.”
 But you CAN appoint different attorneys to carry out different tasks – you just have to allocate specific tasks or areas to specific attorneys.

 Not all Articles of Association allow the delegation potentially effected by directors Lasting Powers of Attorney when things go wrong, but the model articles introduced by the Companies Act 2006 apply to all new companies incorporating under the Companies Act 2006 on or after 1 October 2009.

 Here’s an extract from the Model Articles for standard Limited Companies: (yours may of course differ.)